robalb/my-website/astro-website/src/pages/posts/pwntools-gdb.md

 ### The elegant workflow

-Long story short, pwntools makes it very easy to automatically run gdb with the process you are interacting with.
+Pwntools makes it very easy to automatically run gdb with the process you are interacting with.
-The setup is pretty straightforward, [this guide](https://github.com/Gallopsled/pwntools-tutorial/blob/master/debugging.md) covers pretty much everything you need to know about it.
+The setup is pretty straightforward, [this guide](https://github.com/Gallopsled/pwntools-tutorial/blob/master/debugging.md) covers everything you need to know about it.

 The major advantage is that all your workflow will be written as code, including your gdb breakpoints.
-Paired with git, this makes everything reproducible and easy to manage
+Paired with git, this makes everything reproducible and easy to maintain

-The guide I linked explains all the details better, but basically this is the easiest way to automatically launch gdb with your process:
+The guide I linked explains all the details, but in a nutshell this is the easiest way to automatically launch gdb with your process:

 ```python